 I am a university tutor on sustainability and renewable energy, and natural hazards.
 I am also an earth science field studies guide for the Bay of Naples volcanic area (including Pompeii, Herculaneum and Vesuvius) and Iceland.
 I combine this with freelance public speaking and lecturing around the world.

 I have been a professional mountain walks leader and have climbed and backpacked in Britain, Canada, USA, Norway, Iceland, New Zealand, the Italian Dolomites and the Alps.
 I graduated from Edinburgh University in geology and worked as an expedition science leader in Botswana and the Yukon, and as a field studies tutor teaching geology and geography.

 As the university expeditions advisor for the Royal Geographical Society I advised countless expeditions, helping to ensure they raised funds, were safe, and achieved their objectives.
 While there, I fell off a mountain in winter and self rescued with broken legs.
 I wrote an expedition planning guide for the Royal Scottish Geographical Society, and the latest edition is available via my expedition planning page.

 I have worked as a ranger in the Grand Canyon National Park, and on a biodiversity survey of Montserrat as the volcanic eruptions started.
 I was the Director of Studies for Edinburgh University’s Global Environmental Change international summer school and have produced environmental resources for the National Trust for Scotland.

-I am a Member of the Institution of Environmental Sciences, a Fellow of the Royal Geographical Society, a Fellow of the Higher Education Academy, and was awarded Honorary Fellowship of the Royal Scottish Geographical Society for my public communication of geographical subjects.
-I am president of the Guildford Travel Club.
+I am a Fellow of the Royal Geographical Society, a Fellow of the Higher Education Academy, and was awarded Honorary Fellowship of the Royal Scottish Geographical Society for my public communication of geographical subjects.